-In the 18th and 19th chapters of John's gospel, there are four "places" where Jesus had to go to accomplish our salvation.
+In the eighteenth and nineteenth chapters of John's gospel, there are four "places" where Jesus had to go to accomplish our salvation.
 The first was the place as noted in our text: He, "knowing all things that should come upon him" (John 18:4), nevertheless went directly to that place, knowing that Judas would meet Him there.